MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

     > [!NOTE]
     > If the user is impatient and clicks **Next** before pressing the pound key #, authentication fails.

-3. The user will have to choose if they want to reset his password or unlock his account.
-If they chooses to unlock his account, the account will be unlocked.
+3. The user will have to choose if they want to reset their password or unlock their account.
+If they chooses to unlock their account, the account will be unlocked.

     ![MIM Login Assistant Account Unlock image](media/MIM-SSPR-accountUnlock.JPG)

-4. After successful authentication, the user will be given two options, either to keep his current password or to set a new password.
+4. After successful authentication, the user will be given two options, either to keep their current password or to set a new password.

 5.  ![MIM account unlocked success image](media/MIM-SSPR-account-unlock.JPG)